Are you concerned your drinking has crossed the line into dependency? If so, attending alcohol rehab may be one option worth pursuing.

 By travelling overseas to access treatment, the person is completely removed from their problematic surroundings.
 Overseas treatment can also represent better value for money in some cases.

 You or your loved one can also access a private residential alcohol rehabilitation centre overseas.
 This option can be particularly appealing to those individuals who have already accessed treatment in the UK with limited success.
-By travelling overseas, the person is completely removed from their problematic surroundings.
+By travelling overseas, the person is completely removed from their usual surroundings.

-The therapies we offer are listed below:
+Some common therapies are listed below:

 CBT it helps the patient change the negative beliefs and transform them into positive ones.
 This ultimately changes the behavioural patterns of a patient.